casper-network/ceps/text/0043-better-eviction.md

 all likely to be fair.
 If they could still e.g. reduce two bids with a million tokens each, they could choose among a trillion different proposer sequences.
-Similarly, if an attacker has k validator nodes and could remove themselves by letting any subset of nodes exhibit a fault, they could choose among 2<sup>k</sup> leader sequences, even if those k nodes' stakes are small.
+Similarly, if an attacker has k validator nodes and could remove themselves by letting any subset of nodes exhibit a fault, they could choose among 2<sup>k</sup> proposer sequences, even if those k nodes' stakes are small.

 We propose a safe way to effectively ignore faulty validators anyway, even if the fault happened after the auction, making it easier for the network to remain live without them.